docker/docs/ee/ucp/admin/configure/enable-saml-authentication.md

 >
 > This is beta content.
 It is not yet complete and should be considered a work in progress.
 This content is subject to change without notice.

-UCP supports Security Assertion Markup Language (SAML) for authentication as a service provider.
-SAML is an open standard for exchanging authentication data between an identity provider and a service provider, such as UCP.
+Ping Identity integration requires these values:

 SAML is commonly supported by enterprise authentication systems.
 SAML-based single sign-on (SSO) gives you access to UCP through a SAML 2.0-compliant identity provider.
-For more information about SAML, see the [SAML XML website] (http://saml.xml.org/)
+For more information about SAML, see the [SAML XML website] (http://saml.xml.org/).

+SAML-based single sign-on (SSO) gives you access to UCP through a SAML 2.0-compliant identity provider.
+UCP supports SAML for authentication as a service provider integrated with your identity provider.

 UCP supports these identity providers: